Garibaldi shirt: Italians during the American Civil War

-During the American Civil War, the Garibaldi Guard, composed of European immigrants, from New York City, served in the Union Army, wearing the red, Garibaldi shirts, as a part of their battle dress uniforms.
+During the American Civil War, the Garibaldi Guard, composed of European immigrants, from New York City, served in the Union Army, wearing red Garibaldi shirts as a part of their uniforms.
 Their Confederate counterpart, the mainly Italian Garibaldi Legion, were also known for wearing red Garibaldi shirts and cocked hats with plumes in the Italian national colors as a part of their uniforms.

 Late and post-Victorian women's fashion

-The Garibaldi shirt was popularized in 1860 and the baggy, bloused style was worn exclusively by women and remained popular for some years, eventually turning into the Victorian shirt waist and modern woman's blouse.
+The Garibaldi shirt was popularized in 1860.
+The style was worn exclusively by women and remained popular for some years, eventually turning into the Victorian shirt waist and modern woman's blouse.